 A sprained ankle is one of the most common injuries faced by anyone who participates in sport and exercise.
 As a matter of fact, you don't even have to be engaged in any exercise to suffer from a sprained ankle.
 It seems that even while minding your own business, an ankle sprain can occur.

 If you suffer from ankle sprain or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 Ankle sprain is commonly associated with sports that require a lot of running, jumping and change of direction.
 Excessive twisting or turning of the ankle joint results in a rupture of the ligaments that hold the ankle in place.